 Deciding whether contacts or glasses are best for you is more about preference than anything else.
 Because both are great for correcting vision, consider how each option affects your daily life and what’s most important to you.

 Before opting for glasses or contacts, it is important to pay a visit to a doctor that provides treatment for opticals in Tampa.
-Contact the Florida Eye Center today at (813) 602-7336 or visit our website to schedule an appointment.
+Contact Florida Eye Center today at (813) 602-7336 or schedule an appointment online.

 Disclaimer: The contents of this website are for general educational purposes only.
 All content and media on the Florida Eye Center website does not constitute professional medical advice nor is the information intended to replace the services provided by the medical professionals at Florida Eye Center or other qualified medical professionals.
 If you believe you are having a medical emergency, call 911 immediately.
 The content, views, and opinions communicated on this website do not represent the views of Florida Eye Center.
 Reliance on any information provided by this website is solely at your own risk.
 Although this website contains links to other medical websites, this is strictly for informational purposes.
 Florida Eye Center is not responsible nor do they approve of the content featured on any third party linked websites referenced on this website.